acornsoftuk/xllify-demo/perftest/README.md

 Extremely simple performance test to exercise calling a function 5000 times.
 The function implementation is just a simple random number generator.
 Download a pre-built version [from the latest release](https://github.com/xllifycom/xllify-demo/releases/latest)

 The sheet `exercise.xlsm` contains 5000 rows.
-Change the seed cell to recalculate.
+Hit one of the buttons to recalculate.
 This workbook will work for both the luau and Python variants.

 - Load exercise.xlsx
 - Load xllify_demo_luau.xll or xllify_demo_python.xll